 The Johannes Quartet consists of four outstanding musicians who take time away from their busy careers to pursue their love of the string quartet literature.
-This quartet brings together Soovin Kim, the first American to win the Paganini Violin Competition in 24 years; Jessica Lee, a Concert Artists Guild Competition winner; C.J.
+This quartet brings together Soovin Kim, the first American to win the Paganini Violin Competition in 24 years; Julianne Lee, acting Assistant Concertmaster of the Boston Symphony; C.J.
 Chang, the Principal viola of the Philadelphia Orchestra; and Peter Stumpf, former Principal cellist of the Los Angeles Philharmonic and currently on faculty at the Jacobs School of Music at Indiana University.
 The Johannes has been praised by listeners and critics alike for its special combination of passion, warmth, elegance and poetry.
 Each member has spent numerous summers at the celebrated Marlboro Music Festival in Vermont, birthplace of many of the world's renowned ensembles.
 New York appearances include debuts at Carnegie Hall and The Chamber Music Society of Lincoln Center.

 The 2014-15 season opened with their acclaimed annual return to the Santa Fe Chamber Music Festival and includes a special project focused on Bartok and Beethoven with Fred Child of Performance Today as host and narrator, as well as tours that take them cross country from Arizona to Connecticut.
 Guest artists include John Dalley and Peter Wiley (former members of the legendary Guarneri String Quartet), and Harold Robinson, principal bass of the Philadelphia Orchestra.